mgba-emu/gbatek/index.md

 SPI Mode Response: R1

-Resets all cards to idle state.
-The command does also seem to reset further registers (for example, TRAN\_SPEED is said to be reset to 25MHz).
+Resets all cards to idle state, it's usually sent to (re-)invoke card detection and initialization.
+The command does also seem to reset many further registers (for example, TRAN\_SPEED is said to be reset to 25MHz, and, although not officially specified, the DSi's eMMC chip appears to get forced back to 1bit data bus mode).

+Observe that card detection/initialization should be done at lower CLK rate than usually (MMC specifies max 400kHz - this is actually required - the DSi's onboard Samsung KMAPF0000M-S998 eMMC chip won't respond to ALL\_GET\_CID when trying to use 16MHz CLK), higher CLK can be used once when detecting max speed (TRAN\_SPEED in CSD register).

 The command is also used to enter SPI mode (in SPI mode, the /CS pin is held low, while in 1bit/4bit mode that pin would be DAT3=floating/high), SPI